yorschor/Chrono/src/Chrono.CLI/README.md

 Next up create a version.yml (for now only a version.yml at the root of your git repo is supported)

-For the content of version.yml either checkout the minimal example below.
+For the content of version.yml either checkout the default example below.

 ```yml
 version: 1.0.0